 Find the best health insurance plans in Ohio at the cheapest rates.
 Quality and cost are two of the most important factors we consider when comparing multiple Marketplace policies.
 Our research and information is available at no cost and free of bias.
 We work for you!
-Review private and public medical plans from all available carriers in the Buckeye State.
+Review private and public medical plans from all available carriers in the Buckeye State including Senior contracts for Medicare-eligible applicants.

 We systematically investigate and analyze all available individual and family policies from the top companies, during and after Open Enrollment.
 But most importantly, we help you find the most suitable plans that fit into your price range, and still provide the quality coverage that you need.
 As new legislation is passed, and perhaps previous legislation is altered, we always keep you informed of the most recent changes.

 Senior Medicare plans are also available to eligible applicants.
 Generally, you must reach age 65 and have enrolled in Medicare Parts A and B. Part D prescription drug plans can also be easily compared on our website.
 Supplement and Advantage plans are also reviewed.
-Many carriers, including Cigna, Humana, Anthem Blue Cross, Equitable, Thrivent, Transamerica, Medico, Central States, United American, and UnitedHealthcare, offer robust Medigap options, despite not offering under-65 coverage in most counties.
+Many carriers, including Cigna, Humana, Anthem Blue Cross, Great Southern Life, Thrivent, Transamerica, Medico, Mutual Of Omaha, United American, and UnitedHealthcare, offer robust Medigap options, despite not offering under-65 coverage in most counties.

 Obamacare And Open Enrollment In Ohio